arshadjamal6002/mcp_a2a_adk/README.md

-# MCP A2A Master Class
+# MCP A2A ADK

-This project is a comprehensive master class on building a multi-agent system from scratch.
+This project is a comprehensive master on building a multi-agent system from scratch.
 It covers the fundamentals of creating a robust and scalable multi-agent architecture using the Mission Control Protocol (MCP) and Agent-to-Agent (A2A) communication.

 ## Project Overview